 About Leslie

-Leslie Davenport brings the role of psychology into interdisciplinary efforts that advance creative and effective solutions for climate change.
-Leslie is a founding member of the Institute for Health & Healing, one of the nations’ first and largest hospital-based integrative medicine programs.
-Her 25 years of medical experience developing an empowering and collaborative approach to resolving crisis has informed her community-oriented climate psychology model.
+Leslie integrates the power of psychology into interdisciplinary efforts that drive creative, effective solutions for climate change.
+A founding member of the Institute for Health & Healing, one of the nation’s first and largest hospital-based integrative medicine programs, she brings over 25 years of experience helping people navigate crisis through an empowering, collaborative approach.
+This work has shaped her community-centered model of climate psychology, one that bridges science, mental health, and social transformation.

-Currently she serves in a climate psychology advisory role to Project InsideOut, One Resilient Earth, Climate Mental Health Network, and the Post Carbon Institute.
-She has participated in interdisciplinary climate think tanks hosted by the Post Carbon Institute and Institute for Policy Studies.
+Leslie serves as an Ambassador to THE HERDS, a groundbreaking public art and climate initiative, and as a climate psychology advisor to Project InsideOut, One Resilient Earth, the Climate Mental Health Network, and the Post Carbon Institute.
+She has contributed to interdisciplinary think tanks hosted by the Post Carbon Institute and the Institute for Policy Studies, ensuring that climate solutions are informed by a deep understanding of human behavior and emotional dynamics.

 Photo by Patricia Kay Spinks